The Khalifa Al-Rashidun – Rightly Guided Caliphs of Islam

 The Golden Era of Leadership in Islam

-After the passing of Prophet Muhammad ﷺ in 632 CE, the leadership of Muslim Ummah was passed to the group of his closest companions.
+After the wisal of the Prophet Muhammad ﷺ in 632 CE, the leadership of the Muslim Ummah was passed to a group of his closest companions.
 These men were known as the Khalifa al-Rashidun or Rightly Guided Caliphs.
 Because they ruled with justice, wisdom, and unshakeable adherence to the teachings of Islam.

 The Prophet ﷺ said: